-You can finde things around health at every size, intuitive eating principals, navigating yourself through eating disorder recovery, motivation to recover and self compassion.
+You can finde things and Q&A´s around health at every size, intuitive eating principals, navigating yourself through eating disorder recovery, motivation to recover and self compassion.
 All you need for your eating disorder recovery journey!

 - navigating eating disorder recoveryAre you struggling with navigating eating disorder recovery?
 This blog post will give you a rough guideline for recovery.
 It may give you an idea of what to expect from recovery!